 Never raced cyclocross before?
-Only spectated?
-No worries… anyone that can ride a bike can have a blast at our races–no racing experience necessary.
+Think it looks fun?
+Anyone that can ride a bike can race cyclocross, no racing experience is necessary.
 We put together this page to help you get started.

 WHY RACE CYCLOCROSS?

 People that regularly race cyclocross love it and keep coming back year after year.
-There are a ton of reasons why…
+Some use the Mullet approach: business in the front Party in the rear!
+But, There are a ton of reasons why:

-- Community – The cyclocross community is what keeps people coming back.
-You’ll find lots of smiles, high fives, teams, friends and families.
+- Community – The cyclocross community is what will bring you back.
+You may not know riders but everyone will still cheer for everyone.
+You’ll find, teams, friends and families, community tents to store your gear if needed and some smiling faces that may even ask if you need something to eat or drink.
 If you do it long enough you might find your home in the cyclocross community.
-We are like a huge family.
+We are like a huge family. think of it as a large family dinner with 1000 close friends.

-- Fitness– Racing will get you in great shape, no matter what condition you are starting with.
-You ride harder and you get faster.
+- Fitness– Test your ability that’s what it is about.
+It should be about your personal goals and that could be just to finish the race or to beat the person you lined up next to for the day.
+Racing will get you in great shape, no matter what condition you are starting in.
 You feel really good when you are done.

-- And the best reason: you can never have too many bikes and if you want to get into it properly, then you might want to invest in a cyclocross bike
+- And the best reason: You can never have too many bikes and if you want to get into it properly, then you might want to invest in a cyclocross bike.
+We use the model: current bike+1.

 WHO RACES CYCLOCROSS at Cyclocross Crusade

 If you can ride a bike, you can race cyclocross.
 You don’t need to have been an ex-pro racer.
 You don’t need to be on a team.
-You don’t need to have fancy carbon everything.
-You don’t need to be in amazingly good shape.
-Just come out and try it.
+Just come out and try it and I bet you will like it!

 We have categories to try to accommodate everyone.
-We have 4-year-old kids racing and 70-year-old’s.
-Women’s specific categories, non-binary, men, beginners, many age categories.
-You name it.
+We have 4-year-old kids racing scoot bikes and over 70-year-old’s.
+You name it we have it. there are 27 categories to choose from.

-If you are totally new, we suggest you race in the beginner category.
-Afterwards talk to other racers, find out the correct lines that should have been taken.
+If you are totally new, we suggest you race in the beginner category(Cat 5).
+If you won easily move up to cat 4.
+Afterwards talk to other racers in that field or other fields, find out the correct lines that should have been taken.
 We all started somewhere!
 Everyone is always willing to lend a hand.
 Oh, and don’t puke at the finish line.
 The officials hate that.

 Some courses have sections that are more challenging to ride.
-If you can’t ride, walk/run it!
-Some also become slip and slides in the mud!
+If you can’t ride it then walk/run it!
+Some also become or have been known to become slip and slides in the mud!

 Some venues lend themselves well to natural obstacles like steep banks, drops, and sometimes sandpits.
 Other times the organizers will introduce man-made obstacles like wooden hurdles – popular obstacles at all levels of racing.